 - he/she has been convicted of committing an economic offence.

-It is best to have this type of due diligence before starting the process of registering as sole trader in Slovenia, and our company registration advisors can assist.
+It is best to have this type of due diligence before starting the process of registering as a sole trader in Slovenia, and our company registration advisors can assist.

 We are also at your disposal if you want to set up a company in Slovenia by using another legal form.